mrdandelion6/Insane-Pong/README.md

 - Multiplayer features: `Slow`, `Medium`, `Fast`, and `Blitz`.
 Increases the speed of the ball with harder difficulties.
 - Blitz & Impossible: These particular modes provide an exclusive slider boost feature which can be activated by double tapping in a direction (up or down).

-### QoL:
-- Customizable keybinds
-- Pausing and resuming
-- Draggable sliders for mobile
-- Additional on screen buttons for slider movement enabling dash feature on mobile

-### Touch Events API:
-- The game is built to manage and handle several simultaneous touches at once, providing touch screen users with smooth gameplay.

 ### Controls:
 Features several ways to control the sliders:
 - Keyboard (customizable binds).